tuub/theses-publisher-policies/policies.md

 ### Emerald

 <details>
-Last checked: 13.06.2024
+Last checked: 25.06.2025

 #### Re-use permitted for...
 * All or part of the journal article
 * Preprint: yes :white_check_mark:
 * Accepted manuscript: yes :white_check_mark:
-* Published version: yes :warning: The VoR may be included in the print version of your thesis/dissertation.
-If an electronic deposit is required, this must be the SMUR or AAM version
+* Published version :warning: may only be included in print version of your thesis/dissertation, must not be used for online thesis

 #### Re-use before official publication by publisher
 Permitted